 ELECTION OF SECTION OFFICERS

 Each Section shall establish policies and procedures for the election of Section officers.
 Such policies and procedures shall be consistent with the goals described in Section 7.1 of the Chapter Bylaws and with the provisions of the Chapter’s adopted Election Policies and Procedures relating to standards of election behavior, partisanship by the Section Board and advertising or articles in Section publications.
-Policies and procedures for election of Section Officers shall include, at minimum, the use of secret ballots (via mailed ballot or online) and the formation of a nominating committee.
+Policies and procedures for election of Section Officers shall include, at minimum, the use of secret ballots (via mailed ballot or online), the formation of a nominating committee, policies and procedures relating to election cycle schedule and dates and tallying the vote.
 Eligible voters shall include all members in good standing of APA and/or the Chapter who reside or work within the Section area.

+Each Section shall also include the process for filling of vacancies and non-performance of elected officers and appointed Board members as specified in the Section Bylaws Template.

 SECTION FINANCES

-Section finances shall be held and managed consistent with the Chapter Bylaws and Chapter Financial policies.
+Section finances shall be held and managed consistent with the Chapter Bylaws and Chapter Financial policies and Article 8 of the Section Bylaws Template.
 Each Section Secretary-Treasurer shall submit quarterly financial reports, including a year-end financial report, to the Chapter for inclusion with the Chapter’s tax returns.
 Quarterly Section financial reports shall be due within two weeks of the end of each fiscal quarter, except that the year-end and 4th quarter report shall be due by February 15.
 In addition, the Section Secretary-Treasurer shall be responsible for the following:

 Receiving and holding all funds, dues or assessments collected by the Section, and all Section financial records; and